High-speed rail in Europe: Turkey

 The first 12 high-speed trainsets are ordered from CAF company, Spain.
-Several new trainsets from Siemens were also bought for the Ankara-Konya line.
+Several new trainsets from Siemens were also bought for the Ankara-Konya line, now operating in all HSR lines in Turkey.

 Greece

 Development of a modern rail network for Greece has been a major goal since the 1990s.
 In 1996, construction of what is currently known as the P.A.Th.E./P. was given the go-ahead.
-The line, which should have opened by 2004, will link Patras, Athens, Thessaloniki and the Greece–North Macedonia and Greece–Bulgaria borders in Idomeni and Promachonas respectively.
+The line, which should have opened by 2004, would link Patras, Athens, Thessaloniki and the Greece–North Macedonia and Greece–Bulgaria borders in Idomeni and Promachonas respectively.
 The project faced lack of funding and construction difficulties.
-The Athens-Thessaloniki section has been finished, allowing a travel time of 3 hours 20 minutes, a reduction of three hours.
+The Athens-Thessaloniki section has been upgraded with the aim to reduce the travel time by three hours.
+However, signalling and safety issues remain unresolved, as it was manifested by the rail disaster of 28 February 2023 at Tempi.
+The target to reach a travel time of 3 hours 20 minutes has not been attained yet and it remains unknown when trains will reach high speeds.

-Hungary and Romania
+Romania

-November 2007, the two countries agreed to build a high-speed line between their capital cities Budapest and Bucharest which would be a part of a larger transportation corridor Paris-Vienna-Budapest-Bucharest-Constanța.
+November 2007, Romania and Hungary agreed to build a high-speed line between their capital cities Budapest and Bucharest which would be a part of a larger transportation corridor Paris-Vienna-Budapest-Bucharest-Constanța.
 As of 2023, the railway from Bucharest to Constanța support speeds up to 160 km/h.
 The plan for a high-speed railway through Budapest-Arad-Sibiu-Brașov-Bucharest-Constanța was officially included in the revised TEN-T plan in October 2013 as part of the Rhine-Danube Corridor.
 In 2022, the Romanian Ministry of Transport and Infrastructure announced a 120 million euros feasibility study for the construction of a high-speed line connecting Bucharest to Constanța and the Port of Constanța, as well as a line to Budapest, making use of the European Union Recovery Instrument following the COVID-19 pandemic.
 The study is planned to be finished by 2026.
 Two variants of the line to Hungary are studied, including one through the Olt river Valley, passing Sibiu, Cluj and Oradea with a length of 590 kilometres and an estimated cost of 17 billion euros.
 The second variant is a hybrid approach, which includes sections of lower speeds taking into account geographical aspects and economic profitability.
+The journey between Budapest and Bucharest would be reduced from 11 hours to just 3.5 hours.
+The costs for the high-speed rail were in 2024 estimated at 17 billion euros.